55 Of 20

 Scenario 3: Weighted Averages and Non-Linear Scaling

 Weighted averages can also lead to scores that appear anomalous.
-If certain aspects of an assessment are given higher weight, the overall score might exceed the maximum score achievable if all aspects were equally weighted.
+Here's the thing — if certain aspects of an assessment are given higher weight, the overall score might exceed the maximum score achievable if all aspects were equally weighted.
 This is common in academic grading systems or performance evaluations where certain skills or contributions hold more significance than others.

 • Component A: Weight of 70%, maximum score 10